-OAG does not bill agencies for all of the hours its attorneys record because it does not have a clear process for determining when clients should be billed.
-OAG's billing policy asserts that clients should be billed for services related to non-general fund programs.
+JLARC staff interviewed 28 agencies, including executive branch agencies, public universities, and independent agencies.
+(Appendix B) policy asserts that clients should be billed for services related to nongeneral fund programs.
 However, the policy does not include any criteria to make this determination or indicate who is responsible for making the decision.

 OAG staff indicated that the decision to bill a client typically rests with the deputy attorneys general who oversee the four divisions.
 However, absent clear criteria, the deputies are not consistently deciding when to bill for services.
-For example, OAG recently decided to stop billing the Virginia Outdoors Foundation (44 percent general funded) because it receives general funds, but OAG continued to bill the Department of Conservation and Recreation (50 percent general funded) and the Department of Forestry (55 percent general funded).
+For example, OAG recently decided to stop billing the Virginia Outdoors Foundation (44 percent general funded) because it receives general funds, but OAG continued to bill the Department of Forestry (55 percent general funded) and the Department of Conservation and Recreation (50 percent general funded).

 JLARC staff estimated that OAG has under-billed agencies by about \$1 million in FY19 because of this lack of criteria.
 OAG attorneys recorded hours for these clients, yet the agencies were not billed for the services.
-Most of the under-billing was related to 24 clients who were not billed for between 40 hours and 1,500 hours of legal services.
-These clients were not billed even though they received a majority of their funding from non-general fund sources.
-(These estimates were based on several assumptions about attorney hours and how they should be billed to capture only non-general fund-related services.
+This \$1 million in under-billing is equivalent to about 11 percent of the total OAG actually billed agencies in FY19.
+Most of the under-billing was related to 24 clients who were not billed for between 40 and 1,500 hours of legal services.
+These clients were not billed even though they received a majority of their funding from nongeneral fund sources.
+(These estimates were based on several assumptions about attorney hours and how they should be billed to capture only nongeneral fund-related services.
 See Appendix B for more details.)

 In addition, agencies have been billed inconsistently.
-For example, the Department of Behavioral Health and Developmental Services (25 percent non-general funded) was billed \$6,000 for real estate services.
-Meanwhile, the Workers' Compensation Commission (100 percent non-general funded) was not billed for \$26,000 in real estate services.
+For example, the Department of Behavioral Health and Developmental Services (25 percent nongeneral funded) was billed \$6,000 for real estate services.
+Meanwhile, the Workers' Compensation Commission (100 percent nongeneral funded) was not billed for \$26,000 in real estate services.

 Under-billing of recorded hours could be resolved by clearly designating who is responsible for billing decisions and establishing clear criteria for when clients should be billed.
-OAG should update its billing policy to require that all clients be billed for any legal services related to non-general fund programs that are performed by attorneys on OAG's payroll.
+OAG should update its billing policy to require that all clients be billed for any legal services related to nongeneral fund programs that are performed by attorneys on OAG's payroll.
 However, OAG should not bill for services when it is not legally allowed, worthwhile, or appropriate.
 For example, state law prohibits OAG from billing some local clients for legal services, and some federal grants may have restrictions that prevent them from being allocated for legal services.
 Additionally, it may not be worthwhile for OAG to bill clients who received only a few hours of services.

-The Office of the Attorney General should amend its billing policy to clearly define how it will bill clients that are wholly or partially funded through non-general funds.
+The Office of the Attorney General should amend its billing policy to clearly define how it will bill clients that are wholly or partially funded through nongeneral funds.

-OAG did not record hours nor bill agencies for about \$2.3 million in legal services to non-general fund programs in FY19
+OAG did not record hours nor bill agencies for about \$2.3 million in legal services to nongeneral fund programs in FY19